pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit add-Stage-with-backdrop >}}

-If you build the project now, you'll see the background.
+If you run the project now, by clicking the *green flag*, you'll see the background.

 ## Define the blocks for making the pyramid